Yacnnn/MVGCCA/README.md

 ## Datasets

-All datasets are decribed in details in the article (~ will come)
+All datasets are decribed more precisely in the article (~ will come)

 - __UCI Handwritten digits__ multiviews dataset, available here : https://archive.ics.uci.edu/ml/datasets/Multiple+Features